Water Heater Anode Rod: What It Is & Why Replacement Matters

 Magnesium rods work best in soft water environments where their reactivity provides optimal protection.
 However, they can contribute to rotten egg smells when sulfate-reducing bacteria are present in the water supply.

-Aluminum anode rods offer a longer-lasting alternative with a slower corrosion rate.
-They perform particularly well in hard water conditions and are less likely to cause sulfur odor issues.
+Aluminum (and aluminum-zinc) anode rods offer a longer-lasting alternative with a slower corrosion rate.
+They perform particularly well in hard water conditions, and zinc-aluminum versions are specifically designed to reduce sulfur odors in well water.

 Pros